jaequery/hak/README.md

 Hak covers the entire process of an app development cycle in an elegant fashion:

-- It pulls code / application - just like NPM/APT
+- It pulls code / application and sets up the docker-compose.yml file
-- It hosts your application with a hostname - http://yourapp.docker
+- It provides a name-based hosting of your application, http://yourapp.docker and not http://127.0.0.1:3000
-- Deploys your app to an Ubuntu server
+- It deploys and launches your app to a remote Ubuntu server

 Here is how that process looks like: